Why did we go to the Faroe Islands? Just to do it.

 Getting to Tórshavn

-We had been told the bus to Tórshavn (the capital of the Faroe Islands and where we would be staying) meets the plane, but it left without us so we had to take a taxi.
+We had been told the bus to Tórshavn (the capital of the Faroe Islands and where we would be staying) meets the plane, but it left without us (we may have taken some time in the airport duty free) so we had to take a taxi.
 While it was a bit more expensive, it was a beautiful ride and it was nice to have it all to ourselves.

 Tip: taxis, the airport bus #300, and most everywhere in Tórshavn take credit cards.
 If you do get cash, you’ll either get Faroese kroner or Danish kroner (the Faroes being a self-governing territory of Denmark).
 Be sure to use all the Faroese money before you leave though as it isn’t taken most places in Denmark.